QiyangGeng/Cassandra/README.md

 - [Change Log](#change-log)

 ## Summary
-The purposes of this project is applying OO concepts, learning relevant design patterns, exploring various interesting APIs, and learning about things using Discord as an interface.
-As such, many aspects of this program can be seen as "over-engineered" since concepts are not applied based on necessity, but on whether I would like to try said concept.
+The intention of creating this project is applying object-oriented programming concepts, learning relevant design patterns, and exploring various interesting APIs.
+As such, many aspects of this program might not be seen as "well-designed" since it is created with the programmer (me) as the main stakeholder, not users.

-The learning goal of this project naturally evolved over time.
+The purpose of this project naturally evolved over time.
 At first, this project was a refactoring of one of my older projects into the Spring framework.
-As the project started to take shape, however, I began to see more and more things I could do very easily with this program due to its extensibility, and I would start to implement apparently random things as needs arise.
+As the project started to take shape, however, I began to see more and more things I could do very easily with this program due to its modularity and extensibility, and I would start to implement random things as needs arise.

-For example, one night, I found myself wanting to call one of my friends 'dum', but with the message in encoded into a QR code.
+For example, one night, I found myself wanting to call one of my friends 'dum', but using a QR code.
 The need for a QR code decoder followed thereof.
 This lead to the command class `cmd_QRCode`, which depends on the `UtilQRCode` class to interface with the QR code API.
 All in all, they account for around a hundred lines of code, and required no modification of any other files.
 Furthermore, since I had ~~copied the provided demo to~~ implemented the `UtilQRCode` class, it was also trivial to create an additional class, `QRCodeAutoDecoder`, which tries to decode any image received as a QR code.
 It only took around two